Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 prevent the shower curtain from moving outside the pan

-which is an advantage under humid conditions where wood
+which is an advantage under humid conditions or when leaking water enters floor or walls.
+Under such conditions wood

-The same sturdy fittings are used on all doors including
+The same sturdy fittings from Southco are used on all doors excluding the drawers of fridge and microwave due to their weight.

 At the right side of the entry is a whole block of cabinets